fredericbonnet/cmake-test-explorer/README.md

 | Variable           | Expansion                                                         |
 | ------------------ | ----------------------------------------------------------------- |
 | `${env:<VARNAME>}` | The value of the environment variable `VARNAME` at session start. |

+_(Note: On Windows, variable names are case insensitive but must be uppercase for `env:` substitition to work properly)_

 Additionally, if the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)